ChalkyT/ChalkyT/README.md

 - 👋 Hi, I’m Rhi
 - 👀 I’m interested in Music and Coding
 - 🌱 I’m currently studying for my AWS cloud practioner cert.
-I code in Ruby, Python and have recently been building with Django.
+I code in Ruby, Python and have recently been building with Django and Svelte.
 - 💞️ I'm also interested in learning about Generative Art.

 <!---